trutzig89182/Mastodon-Sociologists/README.md

 ### csv file
 The csv file is stored in `/resources/`.
 Any file with the colums `account,name,url` will do.
 We are planing to add keywords and main language(s) and offer a way to filter the list.
-So, looking forward you could also include a colum `keywords`and colum `language`.
+So, looking forward you could also include a column `keywords`and column `language`.
+Keywords should be seperated by a space (" ") and multiword keywords connected by an underscore ("_").
+Languages are seperated by a space (" ").
+Make sure that you don’t use any commas here, as that would break the CSV file’s structure.
+If you don’t have columns named “keywords”  and “language” nothing happens.
+If you have such columns and you use them differently, you may have to addapt the app.js file.

 ### tootformat.html
 The page `tootformat.html` renders all accounts from the csv file as “account (name)”.
 This offers you a more readable format, which you can copy to your posts in Mastodon.
 It can be reached if you add `/tootformat.html` to your webpage’s url.